rl-institut/oemof-B3/docs/examples.rst

 To give a quick intro into oemof-B3's capabilities, we provide 3 simple `examples <https://github.com/rl-institut/oemof-B3/tree/dev/examples>`_.

-The energy system of Brandenburg and Berlin is represented by two nodes, one each of the regions.
+The energy system of Brandenburg and Berlin is represented by two nodes, one for each of the regions.

 Modelled components are